 How To Operate On The NFL Waiver Wire

 Be sure to check your league rules, but the consensus rules for the waiver wire is pretty standard.
 Tuesday morning is when the player pool for unclaimed players opens up.
 This differs from the free agent market.
 Players that can be claimed on waivers meant that they were previously on another owner’s team.
-Some leagues will set rules to where any unclaimed player free agent or not is set as a player to be claimed.
+Some leagues will set rules to where any unclaimed player free agent or not is configured as a player to be claimed.
 This gives a fair chance for the league to put their claim in.

 Now waiver wire priority usually depends on standings.
-For the opening weeks, it might be based on draft order, but usually, the worst teams in the league will have a higher priority on the waiver wire.
+For the opening weeks, it might be based on the draft order, but usually, the worst teams in the league will have a higher priority on the waiver wire.
 If you are looking to claim multiple players, you will need to rank them in the order you want them.
 This is required because of other league owners will be submitting waiver claims as well, and it will go in a snake order of priority.
 Our waiver wire articles will help identify the top targets.

 What Is Streaming In Fantasy Football?

 Streaming has been a popular strategy in fantasy football for a while now, and likely won’t be going away.
 Two positions that are popular to stream are tight ends and defenses, but you can stream other positions as well.
-Quarterbacks are also streaming options, but they can dry up a bit quicker given about 24 are going to be off the waivers.
+Quarterbacks are also streaming options, but they can dry up a bit quicker, given about 24 are going to be off the waivers.
 Streaming defenses is about picking up defenses weekly, or over a few weeks.
 It is all about seeing who their opponents are, and if a middle of the road defense has a stretch of weak opponents, they are firmly in play for streaming.

 If you miss out on a quarterback or tight end that you love in drafts or auctions, you can plan on rotating around different players at the position based on matchup.
 Alex Smith might not have been the most glaring fantasy quarterback, but scoring 15-20 fantasy points regularly put him in a streaming position against average to below-average defenses.
 Planning is key here, and our team here will be helping you out with making sure you have the best streaming options for the week.